-ARTH112 Drawing II 3 cr.
-Prerequisite: ARTH111 or permission of the Division Director.
-This is a continuation of ARTH111.
+Prerequisite: ART\H111 or permission of the Division Director.
+This is a continuation of ART\H111.
 Planned experiments using various media and the development of a personal style in drawing are offered.

-Two-Dimensional Design ARTH121 3 cr.
+ART\H121 Two-Dimensional Design

 This is an introduction to color and design in two-dimensional work in various media.

+ART\H122 Three-Dimensional Design

-ARTH122 Three-Dimensional Design 3 cr.
-Prerequisite: ARTH121.
-This is a continuation of ARTH121 with emphasis on three-dimensional work in various media.
+Prerequisite: ART\H121.
+This is a continuation of ART\H121 with emphasis on three-dimensional work in various media.